zenml-io/blog.zenml.io/_posts/2022-05-04-customer-churn.md

 ### Transitioning to Production with Kubeflow on AWS

 Now I will transition our pipeline to a more production-ready setting and deploy it in a more robust environment because I don't want to deploy our pipeline locally; I want to deploy it on the cloud.
-The reason why I need to deploy it on the cloud because training and deploying ML/DL models can be memory-intensive and requires more compute power to train the model, and there are several reasons for deployment on cloud; And ZenML makes it painless to transition from local stack to cloud.
+I need to deploy it on the cloud because training and deploying ML/DL models can be memory-intensive and requires more compute power to train the model.
+ZenML makes it painless to transition from local stack to cloud.
 In this section, I will run the same pipeline on a Kubeflow Pipelines deployment on AWS.

 There are two steps to continue: